 Our Compensation Committee believes that the executive officers must work as a team and focus primarily on company goals rather than solely on individual goals.
-Our Compensation Committee believes that enhancing the long term value of our company requires increased revenue (both from existing and new clients), improved contribution and increased ANI.
-Finally our Compensation Committee believes it must also reward and encourage individual performance and therefore assigned certain weightages of the variable incentive to company and individual objectives, including achievement of targets for our revenue less repair payments (non-GAAP), ANI, operating margin and certain individual goals for various executive officers.
+Our Compensation Committee believes that enhancing the long term value of our company requires increased revenue (both from existing and new clients), improved contribution and increased ANI (non-GAAP).
+Finally our Compensation Committee believes it must also reward and encourage individual performance and therefore assigned certain weightages of the variable incentive to company and individual objectives, including achievement of targets for our revenue less repair payments (non-GAAP), ANI (non-GAAP), operating margin and certain individual goals for various executive officers.
 Such bonuses are typically paid in April and/or May each year.
-The aggregate amount of all cash bonuses to be paid for fiscal 2016 does not exceed the aggregate cash bonus pool approved by our Compensation Committee for the fiscal year 2016.
-Each of our executive officers' variable incentive packages for fiscal 2016 are as described below:
+The aggregate amount of all cash bonuses to be paid for fiscal 2018 does not exceed the aggregate cash bonus pool approved by our Compensation Committee for fiscal year 2018.
+Each of our executive officers' variable incentive packages for fiscal 2018 are as described below:

-Our Compensation Committee set Mr. Murugesh's target variable incentive, or cash bonus, for 2016 at \$843,729 for 100% achievement of objectives.
-Our Compensation Committee assigned as Mr. Murugesh's performance objectives the achievement of targets for our revenue less repair payments (non-GAAP) and ANI, and individual performance objectives.
-Mr. Murugesh earned 215.8% of his variable incentive amount on an overall basis.
+Our Compensation Committee set Mr. Murugesh's target variable incentive, or cash bonus at \$1,026,566 effective February 19, 2018 for 100% achievement of objectives.
+Hence, the pro-rated target variable incentive amount would be \$963,044 for fiscal 2018.
+Our Compensation Committee assigned as Mr. Murugesh's performance objectives the achievement of targets for our revenue less repair payments (non-GAAP) and ANI (non-GAAP), and individual performance objectives.
+Mr. Murugesh earned 257.0% of his variable incentive amount on an overall basis.

-Our Compensation Committee set Mr. Puria's target variable incentive for 2016 at \$160,324 for 100% achievement of objectives.
-Our Compensation Committee assigned as Mr. Puria's performance objectives the achievement of targets for our revenue less repair payments (non-GAAP) and ANI, and individual performance objectives.
-Based on actual performance against these various objectives, Mr. Puria earned 218.6% of his variable incentive amount on an overall basis.
+Our Compensation Committee set Mr. Puria's target variable incentive for 2018 at \$307,258 for 100% achievement of objectives.
+Our Compensation Committee assigned as Mr. Puria's performance objectives the achievement of targets for our revenue less repair payments (non-GAAP) and ANI (non-GAAP), and individual performance objectives.
+Based on actual performance against these various objectives, Mr. Puria earned 260.0% of his variable incentive amount on an overall basis.

-Our Compensation Committee set Mr. Gillette's target variable incentive for 2016 at \$396.691 for 100% achievement of objectives.
-Our Compensation Committee assigned as Mr. Gillette's performance objectives the achievement of targets for revenue less repair payments (non-GAAP), ANI and operating margins for our various vertical business units, and individual performance objectives.
-Based on actual performance against these various objectives, Mr. Gillette earned 176.0% of his variable incentive amount on an overall basis.
+Our Compensation Committee set Mr. Gillette's target variable incentive for 2018 at \$460,000 for 100% achievement of objectives.
+Our Compensation Committee assigned as Mr. Gillette's performance objectives the achievement of targets for revenue less repair payments (non-GAAP), ANI (non-GAAP) and operating margins for our various vertical business units, and individual performance objectives.
+Based on actual performance against these various objectives, Mr. Gillette earned 139.2% of his variable incentive amount on an overall basis.

-Our Compensation Committee set Mr. Swaminathan's target variable incentive for 2016 at \$94,145 for 100% achievement of objectives.
-Our Compensation Committee assigned as Mr. Swaminathan's performance objectives the achievement of targets for our revenue less repair payments (non-GAAP) and ANI, and individual performance objectives.
-Based on actual performance against these various objectives, Mr. Swaminathan earned 216.6% of his variable incentive amount on an overall basis.
+Our Compensation Committee set Mr. Swaminathan's target variable incentive for 2018 at \$130,475 for 100% achievement of objectives.
+Our Compensation Committee assigned as Mr. Swaminathan's performance objectives the achievement of targets for our revenue less repair payments (non-GAAP) and ANI (non-GAAP), and individual performance objectives.
+Based on actual performance against these various objectives, Mr. Swaminathan earned 260.0% of his variable incentive amount on an overall basis.